At a glance What is coleus? Care How to grow coleus Propagating coleus Pests and diseases Toxicity

 Foliar nematodes (Aphelenchoides)

-Parasitic worms that live and move in water films and can be found in inhabit tropical regions.
+Parasitic worms that live and move in water films and can be found in inhabiting tropical regions.
 Almost all above-ground parts of the plant can be affected.
-Infested plants developed discoloured yellow-brown spots on the leaves, which gradually affect the entire leaf.
+Infested plants develop discoloured yellow-brown spots on the leaves, which gradually affect the entire leaf.
 Seriously affected leaves wither and die.
 Under moist and humid conditions, the symptoms can rapidly spread up the plant, with new leaves emerging from infested shoots appearing distorted and thickened, and small, malformed flowers.

 Toxicity